 The breeding ratio is a measure of how much new fissile fuel a reactor is capable of producing as it runs.
 It is the ratio of the number of fissile atoms created with the number of fissions occurring.

-Fast reactors using uranium fuel inherently create more fissile atoms per fission that uranium-fueled thermal reactors.
+Fast reactors using uranium fuel inherently create more fissile atoms per fission that uranium-fueled slow-neutron reactors.
 The reason can be seen in the image to the right labeled "breeding ratio".
-In thermal reactors, Pu239 fissions as soon as it is created because the Pu239 fission rate is so much higher than the U238 absorption rate (which is what creates fissile material).
+In slow-neutron reactors, Pu239 fissions as soon as it is created because the Pu239 fission rate is so much higher than the U238 absorption rate (which is what creates fissile material).
 Conversely, fast reactors have U238 absorption rates that are comparable to Pu239 fission rates.
 Thus, the fissile material can be replenished as it burns.
-This also explains why initial enrichment of fast reactors has to be higher than comparable thermal reactors.
+This also explains why initial enrichment of fast-neutron reactors has to be higher than comparable slow-neutron reactors.